yboodhan/express-daily-planet/readme.md

     * displays list of articles filtered by search term
     * ensure the route still works without a query string (displays all articles)

-## BONUS

-Add routes to delete and edit articles.
-Then, try to implement working delete and edit buttons (Spoiler: DELETE and PUT are not valid form methods).